rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 ## Developing
 ### Adding a New Command

+#### Conventions

-RabbitMQCtl uses Elixir's `Code.eval_string/2` method to match the command-line argument to the right module.
-This keeps the main module a reasonable size, but it does mean that commands have to follow a certain convention.
-This convention is outlined in the `CommandBehaviour` module.
+RabbitMQ CLI tools use module name conventions to match the command-line actions (commands) to modules.
+The convention is outlined in the `CommandBehaviour` module.

+#### Command Module Interface

-Each command module requires the following methods:
+Each command module must implement the `RabbitMQ.CLI.CommandBehaviour` behaviour, which includes the following functions:

 * `validate(args, opts)`, which returns either `:ok` or a tuple of `{:validation_failure, failure_detail}` where failure detail is typically one of: `:too_many_args`, `:not_enough_args` or `{:bad_argument, String.t}`.